 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 20D better than the Canon 5DS R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (144x106mm vs 152x116mm) and thus needs less room in the bag.